MahmoudGhnnam/reading-notes-201/class-01.md

 # javascript:

-## WHAT IS A SCRIPT AND HW DO I CREATE ONE?
+## WHAT IS A SCRIPT AND HW DO I CREATE ONE?.

 ### A script is a series of instructions that a computer can follow step-by-step to achieve a goal.

 ## to write script you need to :

-* Define the goal
+* Define the goal .
 First, you need to define the task you want to achieve.
 You can think of this as a puzzle for the computer to solve.

-* design the script
+* design the script .
 To design a script you split the goal out into a series of tasks that are going to be involved in solving this puzzle.
 This can be represented using a flowchart.

-* code each step
+* code each step .
 Each of the steps needs to be written in a programming language that the compu ter understands.
 In our case, this is JavaScript.